 To remove something from Google, you need to remove it from the original source.
 That’s exactly what OneRep and DeleteMe focus on.
 Both services opt you out of data brokers and remove your listings from the pages of those sites.
 As a result, these listings disappear from Google.

-The difference between OneRep and DeleteMe in regards to removing your information from Google is that DeleteMe focuses on the most known people-search sites, so called major data brokers, while OneRep removes listings from the same major data brokers PLUS a long list of less known sites that spring up like mushrooms and follow the business model of Whitepages and MyLife.
+The difference between OneRep and DeleteMe in regards to removing your information from Google is that on its standard plan DeleteMe focuses on the most known people-search sites, so-called major data brokers, while OneRep removes listings from the same major data brokers PLUS a long list of less known sites that spring up like mushrooms and follow the business model of Whitepages and MyLife.

-Long story short, the more people-search sites you can remove your information from, the stronger your privacy will be on Google – so if you have to choose between 150+ and 30+ sources, go for a bigger number.
+Long story short, the more people-search sites you can remove your information from, the stronger your privacy will be on Google – so if you have to choose between 199 and (around) 50 sources, go for a bigger number.

 Which service is a better value for money?